I. Orientation. The orientation for the new students is held after the semester starts. The date is to be announced.

 3. Microeconomics II (3 credit hours), taken in the spring semester of year one.

-4. Macroeconomics II (3 credit hours), taken in the spring semester of year one.
+4. Industrial Economics (I) (3 credit hours), taken in the spring semester of year one.

 5. Mechanism Design (3 credit hours), taken in the fall semester of year two.